The Idaho Psychology Internship Consortium (ID-PIC) program is a year-long, full-time, predoctoral internship.

 - Abide by organizational rules and regulations as stated in each individual agency’s P&P documents.

-- Present an individual case, a special topic, and one’s dissertation topic to their internship cohort.
+- Present an individual case, a special topic, and/or one’s dissertation topic to their internship cohort.

 Interns receive a minimum of 2 hours of individual supervision each week from a licensed psychologist at their site.
 Supplemental weekly individual supervision may be provided by faculty at each site and/or by licensed providers at elective rotation sites.
 Licensed supervisors provide interns with experientially-based clinical training and direct observation is a component of the supervision and evaluation process.

 Two hours of required weekly group supervision from a licensed psychologist is conducted with all interns across consortium sites via high quality, secure distance technology.
 Group supervision focuses on case presentation, professional development, and clinical topics.
 All interns receive a minimum of 4 hours per week of supervision.

 Research opportunities vary by consortium site.
 Please inquire with Site Directors about current and future research opportunities.

 Stipend, Benefits, and Resources